 Under FOI you have a right to:

-- request correction of personal information relating to you held by a Government Department or certain public body where it is inaccurate, incomplete or misleading
+- Request correction of personal information relating to you held by a Government Department or certain public bodies where it is inaccurate, incomplete or misleading

-- obtain reasons for a decisions made by a Government Department or certain public body where the decision affects you
+- Obtain reasons for a decision made by a Government Department or certain public bodies where the decision affects you

 You can ask for the following records held by a Department or certain bodies: